prl-julia/juliette-wa/tests/README.md

 # Testing for Julia/Juliette Correspondence

+This directory contains the litmus test cases that help validate the logical equivalence of julia and juliette

 ## Test Cases

 Every folder in the `litmus-wa/` and `litmus-optimizations/` directories represents a single test case.
 All test cases in `litmus-optimizations/` are run using Juliette optimizations, while all test cases in the `litmus-wa/` are not.
 Every test case consists of 3 files: